Sink the Bismarck!: Production

+Scripting

-C. S. Forester reportedly wrote the story as a screen treatment for 20th Century Fox before even writing the book.
+C. S. Forester reportedly wrote the story as a screen treatment for 20th Century-Fox before even writing the book.

 Writer Edmund H. North worked closely with Forester's story, compressing events and time lines to make the plot taut.
 Along with the director, he decided to use a documentary-style technique, switching back-and-forth from a fairly insular war room to action taking place on remote battleships.
 The action is made more realistic when the human element of men in a game of wits and nerves is involved.
 The use of Edward R. Murrow reprising his wartime broadcasts from London also lends an air of authenticity and near-documentary feel.
-The film credits identify the actual Director of Operations as Capt.
-R. A. B. Edwards and "Capt.
-Shepard" as fictional.
-The Shepard-Davis interplay added human interest to the storyline.

-In a similar manner, the battle between British and German forces is also recreated as a human drama, with Admiral Lütjens pitted against Captain Shepard in a "psychological chess match".
+Lewis Gilbert said it was a "very well written script" one of the few in his career that he barely altered.
+"It was more like a detective story," said Gilbert.